 In its early days, Bitcoin mining was truly permissionless.
 Anybody who knew about it could simply download some free software onto their computer and start earning BTC.

 Of course, that low barrier to entry didn’t last.
 By late 2010, mining with CPUs was no longer competitive due to the introduction of GPUs.
-In fact, this trend is what led to the creation of Slush Pool in November of that year, enabling CPU miners to earn stable income again.
+In fact, this trend is what led to the creation of Braiins Pool (formerly Slush Pool) in November of that year, enabling CPU miners to earn stable income again.

 When ASICs came to the market in 2013-2014, it quickly revolutionized the industry even more than GPUs had before.
 The requirement for specific hardware to mine raised the economic barrier to entry dramatically, and it remains high to this day.
 However, all was not lost.

 At least if you could get your hands on some SHA-256 ASICs and affordable electricity, there was nothing else to stop you from mining.
 Sadly, even this level of permissionless may now be fading away.
 As governments and regulators take a closer look at Bitcoin, it appears inevitable that they will try to regulate or even directly control mining operations.

 So, what can be done to keep mining as permissionless as possible?
 This article will tell you exactly that.